- field technicians

 Technicians are empowered by technology

-Technology helps bring their interpersonal skills to life.
+Field automation systems help bring their interpersonal skills to life.
 It enables them to handle real life situations, which can be stressful at times, at customer sites.

 Technicians’ mobile devices become like an umbilical cord that connects them to their desk-bound colleagues.
 They can use voice, text and video to communicate.
 They can even send photos or diagrams to other mobile team members who can analyze and comment on the pictures to help refine problem diagnosis.